Projects and Programs Funded by INCITE

 THE EDUCATIONAL VIDEO CENTER

 INCITE supported the New Media Arts Workshop through which 308 teens annually learn to remix EVC archival videos and create interactive websites about a social issue in five sites.
-The Educational Video Center (EVC) is a non-profit youth media organization dedicated to teaching documentary video as a means to develop artistic, critical literacy, and career skills of young people.
+The Educational Video Center (EVC) is a non-profit youth media organization dedicated to teaching documentary video asa means to develop artistic, critical literacy, and career skills to young people.
 EVC provides high quality media arts education to historically underserved NYC youth including new immigrant and transfer school students, LGBTQ, court involved youth and homeless teens across all boroughs.

 Feminist Lives: Reprising the Conversation builds on interviews conducted by Yasmine Ergas with seven Italian feminists in Rome in the 1970s.
 In support of this project, INCITE funded the digitization of the old interviews originally recorded on tapes.
 This project proposes to repeat and extend these interviews with the purpose of exploring the dynamics of narrative and memory, the effects of feminism on the lives of these feminists and the question of self-foreshadowing.